wildmountainfarms/solarthing-docs/docs/source/database-and-display.rst

 CouchDB
 -------
 Using CouchDB allows for the most features.
 Used by SolarThing Android.
 Required for the ``automation`` and ``pvoutput`` programs.
-Used alongside SolarThing GraphQL to get data into Grafana.
+Used alongside SolarThing Server to get data into Grafana.

 InfluxDB